ReDI-School/js-berlin-2020-fall/lesson3.md

 let temperature = 22;
 ```

-Answer: Error, "temperature" is not available <!-- .element: class="fragment" -->
+Answer: Error, "temperature" is not defined. <!-- .element: class="fragment" -->

 ---

 What do you think `x` and `y` are at the end of the program?
-What are the two possible outcomes?

 ```js
 let x = 42;